MicrosoftDocs/azure-docs/articles/service-fabric-manage-application-in-visual-studio.md

 1. Remove any running application instances
 2. Unregister the application type
-3. Removing the application package from the image store
+3. Remove the application package from the image store

 ## Adding a service to your Service Fabric application